Launch at Fabrica 2019 (Photos by Giya Makondo-Wills)

 There are poems from words used to describe older women and our ailments, crossed with poems about homelessness and mental illness from a city allotment bordered by a cemetery and a road.
 One of the earliest soil scientists makes an appearance - how could he not?
 I hope the title will invite you to pick up a handful of soil - we need it to be healthy.

 Sylvester Stallone comes into a poem about beauty, there are elegies to dead friends, my brother, aunt, father and to a young man who thought he could swim to England from Calais.
 All these poems are bound to everyday life in the 21st century and they ask what we mean by life expectancy, by loneliness, by an age-defying cream?

-I was shocked when I was told I'd never have another smear test.
-It marked such a transition that I had to begin with that poem.
+When I was told I'd never have another smear test it marked such a transition that I had to begin with that poem.
 But it also asks about love and I hope the last poem delivers on that score.

-As in most of my collections, there's a group of poems from South Africa, the country where my (adult) children's father is from, a country I've visited four times while they were growing up.
+As in most of my collections, there's a group of poems from South Africa, the country my (adult) children's father, musician Risenga Makondo, is from, a country I've visited four times while they were growing up.
 One of these poems is a tribute to Gwendolyn Brooks and there are two more tributes, one to Robert Lowell improvising on his poem 'Skunk Hour', another to Elizabeth Barrett Browning, nodding to her famous Sonnets from the Portugese No. 43

 The cover painting is from a series on allotments by Jane Sybilla Fordham, an artist who, with sculptor David Parfitt, is responsible for the memorial to people who died in the Shoreham Air Show crash.